 • Difficulty understanding speech, especially in noisy environments.

-If you experience any of the above symptoms, it is important to seek medical attention immediately.
-Your doctor will likely conduct a physical exam and hearing tests to determine the extent of your hearing loss.
-Other tests, such as blood tests and imaging scans, may also be necessary to identify the underlying cause of your sudden hearing loss.
+If you encounter the symptoms mentioned above, immediate medical attention is crucial.
+Your doctor will conduct a comprehensive examination, including physical and hearing tests.
+Additional tests, like blood tests and imaging scans, may be necessary to identify the underlying cause.

 • Corticosteroids: Corticosteroids, such as prednisone, can reduce inflammation and swelling in the inner ear and help to restore hearing.

-• Antiviral Medications: Antiviral medications, such as acyclovir or valacyclovir, may be prescribed if the sudden hearing loss is caused by a viral infection.
+• Antiviral Medications: Antiviral medications, such as acyclovir or valacyclovir, may be prescribed if a viral infection causes the sudden hearing loss.

 • Hearing Aids: Hearing aids can help to amplify sounds and improve your ability to hear.